Teleological argument: Alleged argument from analogy

 The design claim can be challenged as an argument from analogy.
 Supporters of design suggest that natural objects and man-made objects have many similar properties, and man-made objects have a designer.
 Therefore, it is probable that natural objects must be designed as well.
 However, proponents must demonstrate that all the available evidence has been taken into account.
 Eric Rust argues that, when speaking of familiar objects such as watches, "we have a basis to make an inference from such an object to its designer".
 However, the "universe is a unique and isolated case" and we have nothing to compare it with, so "we have no basis for making an inference such as we can with individual objects. ...
 We have no basis for applying to the whole universe what may hold of constituent elements in the universe."

 Other criticisms

 George H. Smith, in his book Atheism: The Case Against God, points out what he considers to be a flaw in the argument from design:

 The teleological argument assumes that one can infer the existence of intelligent design merely by examination, and because life is reminiscent of something a human might design, it too must have been designed.
 However, considering "snowflakes and crystals of certain salts", "[i]n no case do we find intelligence".
 "There are other ways that order and design can come about" such as by "purely physical forces."

 Most professional biologists support the modern evolutionary synthesis, not merely as an alternative explanation for the complexity of life but a better explanation with more supporting evidence.
 Living organisms obey the same physical laws as inanimate objects.
 Over very long periods of time self-replicating structures arose and later formed DNA.

+In response to such objections, Andrew Loke of Hong Kong Baptist University argues that these can be avoided by formulating the argument deductively as an argument by exclusion concerning the possible explanations for the highly ordered laws of nature rather than as an argument based on analogy, and that the objection from evolution is invalid because evolution requires the highly ordered laws of nature to be already in place.